 In addition to verifying the identity of a client, MongoDB can require members of replica sets and sharded clusters to authenticate their membership to their respective replica set or sharded cluster.
-See Internal Authentication for more information.
+See Internal/Membership Authentication for more information.

 Authentication on Sharded Clusters¶

 In sharded clusters, clients generally authenticate directly to the

 mongos instances.
 However, some maintenance operations may require

 authenticating directly to a specific shard.
 For more information on

 authentication and sharded clusters, see Sharded Cluster Users.